alexmavr/django-spyglass/README.rst

 Basic Usage
 -----------

-* Specify a model of yours to be populated
+* Specify a model to be populated
 * Add a collection of sites to be crawled
 * For each site, specify an XPath for every field of the model
-* Run any number of crawlers and watch your model populate with new content
+* Start the server and any number of crawlers and watch the model populate with new content!

 Extra Goodies
 -------------